-In 18 years of Major League Baseball, Hall-of-Fame pitcher Pedro Martinez had his share incidents on the mound.
+In 18 years of Major League Baseball, Hall-of-Fame pitcher Pedro Martinez had his share of incidents on the mound.
 He’s thrown at batters.
 He’s argued calls.
-Martinez, however, had no regrets with anything he’s ever done on the mound.
-The only baseball regret the three-time Cy Young winner has, happened on the other side of the foul line.
+Martinez, however, had no regrets about anything he’s ever done on the mound.
+The only baseball regret the three-time Cy Young winner has happened on the other side of the foul line.

 Pedro wasn’t afraid on the mound or in the batter’s box

 Pedro Martinez would send a message.
 He’d throw inside if a batter was too comfortable at the plate.
 In the early part of his career, he had the reputation of being a head hunter.
 In one game against the Cincinnati Reds when Martinez was with the Montreal Expos, Martinez was five outs from a perfect game and he hit Reggie Sanders, causing a melee.